Marcioshub/zippy-ransom/README.md

 # Zippy Ransom

 ### Disclaimer: This software is meant for educational purposes only.
+Do not lose the password you set or your files may not be recoverable.

 Given a file path it will zip/unzip every file and iterate through the all subdirectories.